 Various studies have shown that Return to Work programs save money on medical costs, lost time days — including medically unnecessary ones, and workers’ compensation costs.
 Good programs reduce the duration of claims and the large indemnity costs associated with them.
 They also cut the number and costs of lawsuits; and wage replacement costs; and productivity losses.

-Return to Work programs also help the injured worker recovery faster.
+Return to Work programs also helps the injured worker recovery faster.
 Research clearly shows that, except for the most catastrophically injured, people who are at least somewhat active and engaged recover physically faster than those who are sedentary.

 Finally, returning an injured worker in any capacity helps not only lift his spirits, but the morale of his coworkers.
 It shows the employer cares about them and wants to help them return to work.